anto-kazungu/timeforgreenv1/README.md

 ## License

-This project is part of the Wangari Maathai Hackathon.
+This project is part of the Inaugural Wangari Maathai Hackathon

 ---